iOT Enabled AI Waste Management Software Development for Smart Cities

 3) AI Image Recognition

-High resolution camera feeds and optimized inference engines enable AI image recognition uses for object detection, segmentation models, and feature extraction pipelines to improve material identification.
+High-resolution camera feeds and optimized inference engines enable AI image recognition.
+It is used for object detection, segmentation models, and feature extraction pipelines to improve material identification.
 Continuous dataset expansion strengthens recognition capability over time.

 4) AI Predictive Analytics

-The predictive analytics models process historical data volumes, contamination rates, and operational metrics to forecast demand and performance gaps.
+The predictive analytics models process historical data volumes, contamination rates, and operational metrics.
+It helps to forecast demand and performance gaps.
 It supports route planning, staffing allocation, and inventory management decisions.

 5) AI Anomaly Detection